pts/muxzcat/README.txt

 The C and Java implementations are derived from the same codebase (muxzcat.c, itself derived from the sources files in 7z922.tar.bz2).

-muzxcat.java needs JRE 1.1 (Java 1.1) released on 1997-02.
-It Also works
-with any more recent Java, e.g. Java 8.
+muzxcat.java needs Java 1.0.2 (released on 1995-09-16) or any more recent Java, e.g. Java 8.

 If you need a tiny decompressor for .gz, .zip and Flate compressed files implemented in C, see https://github.com/pts/pts-zcat .